ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_gps.rst

 0- Setup Gazebo World
 ---------------------

 To navigate using GPS we first need to create an outdoors Gazebo world with a robot having a GPS sensor to setup for navigation.
 For this tutorial we will be using the `Sonoma Raceway <https://docs.px4.io/v1.12/en/simulation/gazebo_worlds.html#sonoma-raceway>`_ because its aligned with the real location.
-A sample world has been setup `here <https://github.com/ros-navigation/navigation2_tutorials/tree/master/nav2_gps_waypoint_follower_demo/worlds/sonoma_raceway.world>`_ using gazebo's spherical coordinates plugin, which creates a local tangent plane centered in the set geographic origin and provides latitude, longitude and altitude coordinates for each point in the world:
+A sample world has been setup `in this link <https://github.com/ros-navigation/navigation2_tutorials/tree/master/nav2_gps_waypoint_follower_demo/worlds/sonoma_raceway.world>`_ using gazebo's spherical coordinates plugin, which creates a local tangent plane centered in the set geographic origin and provides latitude, longitude and altitude coordinates for each point in the world:

 .. code-block:: xml